Alao-Abiodun/walletAPI/README.md

 Above, is the main team repository, while the second url is your own fork repository which is a copy of the team repository.

+- Open cmd line

+- copy your own url forked repository and clone it your local system using command `git clone https://github.com/tuck183/kidvacc-fe-pjt-21`

+- Locate the name of the project which is `kidvacc-fe-pjt-21`

+- Initialize git using `git init`

+- Set origin and upstream

+- Upstream refers to the zuri repo(main repository)

+- Origin refers to the forked repo(Copy of main repository)

+- Add origin: `git remote add origin https://github.com/tuck183/kidvacc-fe-pjt-21.git`

+- To add upstream: `git remote add upstream https://github.com/zuri-training /kidvacc-fe-pjt-21.git`

 # Links